ewang184/heygen_takehome_task/README.md

 # Limitations
 I used a less powerful lip-sync model due to computational constraints.
 This results in less realistic lip-syncing.

+In addition, this model has the downside that it appears that mouth size in inference is strongly affected by a hyperparameter that must be provided at runtime.
+I manually searched for a good hyperparameter since their recommended ones do not appear to be natural for this specific video (in my opinion).
+However, there is no guarantee that any fixed hyperparameter is good over all videos, so it may be necessary to repeat this process for different videos

 The assumptions that I made are necessary for realistic-sounding output.
 Firstly, I assumed that translating into German from English would mostly preserve the order of the meaning.
 This is required for my solution, since I do sentence-level alignment and warping, so each sentence is matched together and the German sentence is stretched